 - Serve the Greek yoghurt in 2 bowls, and top with the pineapple.
 Sprinkle the granola, lime zest and chopped mint over the top of each bowl, and drizzle with honey.

-Hope you like this one, and be sure to check out my other breakfast/brunch recipes by looking under the tabs on the left hand side of my homepage.
+Hope you like this one, and be sure to check out my other breakfast/brunch recipes.
 If you don’t already, follow @OTCooks_Eats on Instagram for all the latest updates, and let your friends and family know about the blog.
-Much Love guys,
+Much love guys,